srvds/Human-Activity-Recognition/README.md

 Introduction:
 -------------

-Every modern Smart Phone has a number of [sensors](https://www.gsmarena.com/glossary.php3?term=sensors).we are interested in two of the sensors Accelerometer and Gyroscope.
+Every modern Smart Phone has a number of [sensors](https://www.gsmarena.com/glossary.php3?term=sensors). we are interested in two of the sensors Accelerometer and Gyroscope.
 <br>
 The data is recorded with the help of sensors
 <br>